-This program is designed specifically for GROWTH, and you’re about to discover all the interdependent principles that help maximize muscular hypertrophy.
+This unique weight training program is designed specifically for GROWTH, and you’re about to discover all the interdependent principles that help maximize muscular hypertrophy.

 T.H.T. is designed specifically to FORCE your muscles to get BIGGER; it’s that simple.